 Lying in bed and trying to sleep is extremely frustrating when it does not occur naturally.
 You obsessively glare at the clock as you carefully calculate how many hours you can sleep; if only you can force yourself to sleep at that time.
 You toss and turn as you anticipate the next day, worrying more and more that you will be uncomfortable and won’t get things done.
 Your mind races with conversations from the past day, anticipated interactions in the future, worry about unfinished projects and scans for things you may have missed.

 Dr. Samantha Gaies, Ph.D is a Licensed Clinical Psychologist and NYC’s expert in combining hypnosis, mindfulness, interpersonal techniques, and CBT to help people suffering from insomnia.
-Her approach combines years of clinical research in insomnia with advanced hypnotic techniques.
-Dr. Gaies has trained extensively in mindfulness meditation, self-compassion theories and practice, hypnosis, and acceptance-based techniques and brings her this combined experience to helping people overcome their insomnia.
+With her years of clinical research in insomnia, she has developed a way of utilizing hypnosis that is both flexible and evidence-based.
+She has trained extensively in mindfulness meditation, self-compassion theories and practice, hypnosis, and acceptance-based techniques, and takes this combined experience to helping people overcome their struggles with sleeping.

 When a person tosses and turns most evenings, constantly wakes up throughout the night or early morning, or does not feel refreshed the next morning even after sleeping enough, that person may notice the following: a worsened mood, a diminished desire to spend time with friends and family, a change in appearance, a nonexistent energy level, and a lack of ability to concentrate at work or home.
 In other words, a lack of sleep can affect almost every aspect of a person’s life.
 To make things worse, as people become more preoccupied with their lack of sleep, they may notice that they become more frustrated, which then negatively impacts their sleep even more.